 Which Nintendo Switch is best for you?
-Switch, Lite, or OLED
+Switch, Switch Lite or Switch OLED

 The screen can also double as a portable display, with a small kickstand enabling you to place it at an angle on a tabletop.

 The Switch also doubles as a TV console, when slotted into an included charging dock.
-As well as charge your device, it has a HDMI output so you can play the same games on a TV in 1080p.
+As well as charge your device, it has an HDMI output so you can play the same games on a TV in 1080p.
 Both the screen and TV output are capable of up to 60fps.

-Essentially, this version of the Switch is ideal for those who want to play both at home and when out and about.
-Until the Switch (OLED model) arrives, that is.
+Essentially, this version of the Switch is still great for those who want to play both at home and when out and about.
+The OLED model is the better console overall - particularly if you'll use it in handheld mode a lot - but, with the standard Switch now coming in at a lesser price, this continues to be a very viable option.

 Nintendo Switch Lite